Automatic Segmentation Tool for Long Webpage Screenshots

 The split_heights function is used to segment the image into several parts based on various thresholds.
 It accepts the following parameters:

-• file_path: The path to the image file.
+• file_path: The path of the image file.

-• split: A boolean indicating whether to segment the image.
+• split: A boolean indicating whether to split the image.

-• height_threshold: The height threshold for low-variation areas.
+• height_threshold: The height threshold of the low-variation area.

-• variation_threshold: The variation threshold for low-variation areas.
+• variation_threshold: The variation threshold of the low-variation area.

-• merge_threshold: The threshold for the minimum distance between two lines.
+• merge_threshold: The minimum distance threshold between two lines.

-If split is False, the function returns a list of division line heights; if split is True, it returns the path to the divided images.
+If split is False, the function returns a list of the heights of the segmentation lines; if split is True, it returns the path of the segmented images.

 1